bem/bem-react/docs/en/Introduction/Motivation.md

 With classic inheritance, it's hard to combine several orthogonal features without full redesigning of classes hierarchy.
 Furthermore, it has the whole bunch of problems which [was discussed many times](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 In case of High Order Components, the composition of several different components, which are responsible for different aspects of functionality, will lead you to bloat virtual tree.
-Moreover, you often need to use `React.cloneElement`.